atsushi729/Computer-Science/discrete-mathematics/algorithm/README.md

 ### STEP
-> 1. start with the `cheapest` edges in the spanning tree ※that’s all
+> 1. start with the `cheapest` edges in the spanning tree ※that’s all.<br>
-> 2. repeatedly add the cheapest edges that does not create cycle
+> 2. repeatedly add the cheapest edges that does not create cycle.<br>
 > *Note : Should not create “**cycle”** because it should be tree.*